simonhmartin/genomics_general/README.md

 * You will need a annotation file in either .gff3 or .gtf format.
 Specify the format using `-f gff` or `-f gtf`
 * The VCF file is optional.
 If provided, sites can be identified as synonymus or nonsynonymous variants.
 It also tends to make the classification of degeneracy more conservative.
+* All the input files can be gzipped, but they don't have to be.
 * The output has five columns: `scaffold`, `position`, `codon_position`, `substitution_type` and `degeneracy`.
 * `substitution_type` can be synonymous (`syn`) or nonsynonymous (`non`), or simply `NA`, if the site is not variable in the dataset, or if no VCF file is provided.
 * Degeneracy tells how many of the four possible states at this site will result in the same amino acid for the codon.